 [ * * * ]

-(2) Collection charges.
-Whether or not provided for in the borrower's promissory note and subject to any limitation on the amount of those costs in that note, the guaranty agency shall charge a borrower an amount equal to reasonable costs incurred by the agency in collecting a loan on which the agency has paid a default or bankruptcy claim
+(2) Collection charges. (i) Whether or not provided for in the borrower's promissory note and subject to any limitation on the amount of those costs in that note, the guaranty agency shall charge a borrower an amount equal to reasonable costs incurred by the agency in collecting a loan on which the agency has paid a default or bankruptcy claim unless, within the 60-day period following the initial notice described in paragraph (b)(6)(ii) of this section, the borrower enters into an acceptable repayment agreement, including a rehabilitation agreement, and honors that agreement, in which case the guaranty agency shall not charge a borrower any collection costs.

+(ii) An acceptable repayment agreement may include an agreement described in §682.200(b) (Satisfactory repayment arrangement), §682.405, or paragraphs (b)(5)(ii) of this section.
+An acceptable repayment agreement constitutes a repayment arrangement or agreement on repayment terms satisfactory to the guaranty agency, under this section.

-These costs (b)(2) may include, but are not limited to, all attorney's fees, collection agency charges, and court costs.
+(iii) The costs under this paragraph (b)(2)include, but are not limited to, all attorney's fees, collection agency charges, and court costs.
 Except as provided in §§682.401(b)(18)(i) and 682.405(b)(1)(iv)(B), the amount charged a borrower must equal the lesser of—

-The amount the same borrower would be charged for the cost of collection under the formula in 34 CFR 30.60; or
+(A) The amount the same borrower would be charged for the cost of collection under the formula in 34 CFR 30.60; or

-The amount the same borrower would be charged for the cost of collection if the loan was held by the U.S. Department of Education.
+(B) The amount the same borrower would be charged for the cost of collection if the loan was held by the U.S. Department of Education.

 [ * * * ]

 (4) Capitalization of unpaid interest.
-The guaranty agency shall capitalize any unpaid interest due the lender from the borrower at the time the agency pays a default claim to the lender.
+The guaranty agency shall capitalize any unpaid interest due on the loan at the time the agency pays a default claim to the lender, but shall not capitalize any unpaid interest thereafter.

 [ * * * ]